vivianahuetio/SQLZOO_Excercises/SQL_Code.md

 Usar **ROUND**, para redondear a las miles, es decir con número **negativo**, cuando los número son muy grandes.

-Show the name and per-capita GDP for those countries with a GDP of at least one trillion (1000000000000; that is 12 zeros).
+Ejemplo: Show the name and per-capita GDP for those countries with a GDP of at least one trillion (1000000000000; that is 12 zeros).
 Round this value to the nearest 1000.

 Show per-capita GDP for the trillion dollar countries to the nearest $1000.